WeblateOrg/weblate/docs/user/translating.rst

 Machine translation
 -------------------

-Based on configuration and your translated language, Weblate provides buttons for the following machine translation tools:
+Based on configuration and your translated language, Weblate provides you suggestions from several machine translation tools.
 All machine translations are available in a single tab of each translation page.

 .. seealso::

-   :ref:`machine-translation-setup`
+   You can find list of supported tools in :ref:`machine-translation-setup`.

 .. _auto-translation: